zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 If you want to use the demo repository to follow along:

 * In your terminal, type `git clone https://github.com/learn-co-curriculum/exceptional-realty-demo`.
-* Type `cd exceptional-realy-demo` to navigate into the folder.
+* Type `cd exceptional-realty-demo` to navigate into the folder.
 * Type `git fetch text-formatting`, the branch for this lesson.
 * Type `git checkout text-formatting`, and you're good to go!